swarm-citi-usp/smart-abac-elixir/README.md

 ## The `them` acronym
 The model is named after its main features:

-- Typed: attributes have types
+- Typed: attributes have types (string, integer, float, range, map)
 - Hierarchical: attribute values can have hierarchies
 - Enumerated: policies are created by enumerating accepted values
-- Multi-Attribute: each policy container can have more than one attribute
+- Multi-Attribute: each policy container can have more than one attribute (e.g. user: `[{id: 1, role: student}]`)

 ## Motivation